johnbintz/jasmine-headless-webkit/README.md

 * `-c`/`--colors` enables color output
 * `--no-colors` disables color output
+* `--keep` preserves the temporary HTML document if an error occurs in testing

 These options can also be placed into a `.jasmine-headless-webkit` file in your project root.